csoderberg/OSF-Curriculum/Project Setup.md

 Now that you have a project and everyone has access, the first thing to do is start to write down a bit of information about the project.
 This will often start out pretty loose, depending on how exploratory vs. confirmatory the study is, and over time turn into something more detailed like an abstract and/or a README file of the project.
 On the OSF, a good place to put this type of information is in the wiki.
 The wiki is a real time collaborative editor, so your whole team can work on it at once.
 It also can be formatted using markdown.
 You get into the wiki by clicking on the widget, and then click on the ‘edit’ button in the upper right to open up the editor.

+	* Person B starts, person A & C add content
+		* research question & hypothesis to start out with

 Lets have you all take a minute to set up a wiki for the project.
 So, collaborative set up a wiki that includes the research questions you’re interested based on the data you have, and any hypotheses you might have about what you will see.

-	* Person B starts, person A & C add content
-		* research question & hypothesis to start out with
 * Add structure to the project
 	* Explain components vs. folders and demo making one versus the other
 		* components have all the same functionality as projects (wikis, their own contributor settings, their own public/project settings)

+Right now our project is pretty flat.
+It is basically just one big folder with a wiki with some basic content in it.
+For most projects, we’ll want to add some structure and add sections, so example some way to collect all the materials related to data together, or a way to collect all the files related to our protocol together.
+If we had set up a project for a lab group or an institution, you might imaging having separate sections for each person in the lab, or each line of research.
+You can do this in two ways on the OSF depending on your prefer.
+The major way to add structure and sections to a project is to add components.
+You do this by clicking the ‘add component’ button on the right of the screen.
+You can name the component whatever you want (materials, data, protocol, IRB, etc.) and you can also give it a category, though you don’t have to.
+Once the component is created, we can go into it and see that the inside of all components looks just like an empty project; they have their own file trees, wikis, contributor lists, privacy settings, and we can even nest components within components.
+So, components add structure, but they also allow you to set up areas which have different privacy settings or contributor lists from other sections in the project, which can be important for controlling access.

 		* folders are just ways to organize files, have no other functionality

+Folder on the other hand are a little bit different.
+A folder is literally just a way to group a set of files, nothing more.
+So, if we click on the OSF storage icon you’ll notice that a ‘create folder’ button will appear.
+If we do this, a folder will appear which he can then name whatever we want.
+However, if you click on the folder, it will just expand; you won’t be taken into the folder and it doesn’t have a wiki or it’s own access settings; the access settings are the same as the project/component it lives within.
+So, folders are just about organizing files together, while components are good for setting up large sections of a project.

 	* Have participants collectively create structure for their project however they like

+Now that I’ve explained the difference between components and filers, I’ll give you a bit of time to set up some initial structure for your project.
+You can set it up however you want, there isn’t necessarily a right or wrong answer.
+Also, don’t worry, you can always move things if you initially set it up in one way and your realize that it would be better to set it up in another way later on.
+Just think through what are the major categories of file types you’ll have, and whether you might want to have different contributors or public vs. private access setting for them to determine whether you want to set them up as folders or components.

 * Have someone connect and add-on (github or dropbox)
 	* other participants make edits to content in those add-ons